curiouscrusher/Shopify-Theme-Helpers/README.md

 # Shopify Theme Helpers

 ### 🚧 Warning 🚧
 While this package may still be helpful for some, it needs some updating to be current with new Shopify theme technology.
-I will try and make time to push some much needed updates 2021 Holiday season.

 ## Get Started